How To Rebuild My Credit: 25 Proven Tips

 Key Points

-- Report rent payments
+• Report your rent payments when possible.

 18. Rebuild After Financial Setbacks